appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-app-store-profile.md

 :::info

-You can only send **one** version to the Live and Beta channels.
-When you send another beta or live version, the previous app version will be removed from that channel.
+You can only send **one binary version** to the Live and Beta channels.
+When you send another Beta or Live binary version, the previous app version will be replaced from that channel.

 :::